-- The permissible letter grades are A, B, C, D, F, and + or on all grades except F. The grade of F is failing, D is marginal, C is satisfactory, B is good, and A is excellent. - A grade of S (satisfactory) or U (unsatisfactory) may be given if the student enrolls with that grade option.
+- The permissible letter grades are A, B, C, D, F, and + or on all grades except F. The grade of F is failing, D is marginal, C is satisfactory, B is good, and A is excellent. - A grade of S (satisfactory) or U (unsatisfactory) must be given if the student enrolls with that grade option.
+The S/U grade option is not pass/fail.
 The university guideline for S/U grades is that S means C- or better.
-S/U grades are usually given for all courses numbered 7000 and above (except MATH 7900). - When appropriate, extramural and graduate students may be given a mark of V (audit) if attendance is verified; otherwise, a grade of INC must be given.
+S/U grades are usually given for all courses numbered 7000 and above (except MATH 7900). - When appropriate, extramural and graduate students may be given a mark of V (audit) if attendance is verified; otherwise, a grade of NGR ("no grade reported") is given.